 Historic Berea, where the bluegrass meets the mountains, is a living celebration of the Appalachian culture.
 Read more about Berea.

 The community is the home of Berea College and the famous Boone Tavern Hotel.
 Berea’s Appalachian heritage is preserved and reflected in its numerous studios, galleries, and craft shops.
 Here, shopping is a delightful surprise!
 Both the works of local craftspeople and the Student Crafts Program of the college are displayed for sale.
-You’ll find delicate mountain dulcimers, beautiful furniture, hand-woven textiles, fine pottery, and hand-forged wrought iron.
+You’ll find delicate mountain dulcimers, beautiful modern living room furniture, hand-woven textiles, fine pottery, and hand-forged wrought iron.
 In local woodworking shops, skilled artisans turn native black walnut, cherry, and poplar as well as exotic woods into products ranging from decorative bowls and children’s toys to original furniture.